go-goyave/goyave/v6_CHANGELOG.md

   - Database New and NewFromDialector don't take a logger as parameter anymore.
 Logs are defined by config DatabaseConnection.Debug now.
   - Database Exist/Unique added: helpers to avoid having to implement simple exist/unique queries (especially for checking slices)
   - Added helper Close to close the db used by a GORM instance.
+- Common/Combined log formatters
-- Common/Combined log formatters: fix nested quotes for the URL field
+  - fix nested quotes for the URL field
+  - log.Context.Length is now int64 instead of int.
+It sources the value from response.Size() instead of counting itself.
 - typeutil:
   - Convert doesn't use an intermediary buffer anymore, slightly improving performance in most common scenarios.
   - Convert now uses json v2